Heart Broken: Plot

 It is the day before Valentine's Day and Phil (Ty Burrell) and Claire (Julie Bowen) decide to bring back their alter egos, Clive Bixby and Julianna.
 While they are getting ready to move on to the hotel room, Claire faints and they end up in the hospital instead.
 The diagnosis, Wolff–Parkinson–White syndrome, requires Claire to "take it easy".
 Throughout the following day, Claire makes multiple advances on Phil, who wants her to simply rest.
 Phil accidentally tells Luke, Haley, and Alex that Claire suffered a "heart-related issue".
 Believing their mother had a heart attack, Luke, Haley, and Alex go see Claire to see how she is doing, but walk in on Claire and Phil.
 Phil, having suffered a nosebleed, accidentally gets blood on Claire, which only makes Luke, Haley, and Alex horrified.

-On Valentine's Day Gloria (Sofía Vergara) and Jay (Ed O'Neill) are trying to have a romantic day but others keep interrupting them.
+On Valentine's Day, Gloria (Sofía Vergara) and Jay (Ed O'Neill) are trying to have a romantic day, but others keep interrupting them.
 Manny (Rico Rodriguez) has a date with a secret admirer and comes home to change his clothes.
-Joe and Lily (Aubrey Anderson-Emmons) are also in the house because Claire could not baby-sit them due to her "illness".
+Joe and Lily (Aubrey Anderson-Emmons) are also in the house because Claire could not babysit them due to her "illness".

 Cam (Eric Stonestreet) and Mitch (Jesse Tyler Ferguson) decide to do something different this year: throw a wild Valentine's Day Lonely Hearts Party to which they invite all their single friends.
 They wake up the next day with hangovers, not remembering what happened.
 While they are trying to put every piece together to understand what happened the previous night, Dylan (Reid Ewing) appears and thanks them for letting him stay with them.
 While they are struggling to find a way to tell him that he cannot stay, Lily is the one who makes the big step and tells him.